2i2c-org/team-compass/projects/managed-hubs/support.md

   - They assess whether they can resolve it quickly, and potentially do so.
   - If they cannot resolve it, then we raise this support issue with our engineering team.
 - If the issue is an {term}`Incident`
+  - We will designate an {term}`Incident Commander` to orchestrate our efforts around the incident.
   - We will prioritize resolving it over everything else.
   - We will open a dedicated [Incident issue](support:incident-response) to track its progress.
   - We will provide regular communication to the {term}`Community Representative` as we investigate and work to resolve the issue.